Mickaelh51/bash-autoinstaller-active-syslog/README.md

 # README #

-Installer for patch bash 4.3.30 with syslog module and be able to **show the real username**
+Installer for patch bash 4.4 (or older bash versions) with syslog module and be able to **show the real username**

 ### What is this repository for? ###
-Active syslog module in bash 4.3.30.
+Active syslog module in bash.
 Patch for show "logname" variable instead of UID in logs.

 Ex: Login you on SSH with your user (mickael), You must switch to root for work (sudo -s).